Blog

 The hardest part of building Directory Sync yourself is supporting multiple providers.
 SCIM is one standard, but it’s not the only one (thanks xkcd) – companies also use providers like Azure Active Directory, GSuite Directory, LDAP, and Workday as sources of truth for Directory Sync.
 Depending on which deals you’re trying close, you’ll need to build custom connectors for those providers and their idiosyncratic APIs.

-In short, building Directory Sync yourself is a lot like building SSO/SAML yourself.
-It’s not a technically complex problem; it’s a tedious and manual one that will require a ton of ongoing maintenance.
+The development and onboarding process for Directory Sync is not just complex; it's intricate and requires a detailed understanding of various directory providers.
+It's generally more complex and time-consuming than SSO.
 It’s also something that can have catastrophic consequences if done poorly – onboarding a new organization with hundreds or thousands of users can take down your application if done incorrectly.

 If you want to avoid this mess, you can outsource Directory Sync integration to a third party.
-Here's some solutions we found:
+In this section we will see some of the available solutions.

 Aquera gives you out of the box connectors for SCIM and other directory providers.
 They also integrate natively with Okta.
 There’s no information about pricing on the site.